Mickawesomesque/slush-phaser-game/README.md

 ├── assets                        # Assets folder: images are at the root...
 |   ├── audio                     # ... audio and music files are here...
 |   └── fonts                     # ... while fonts go there.
-├── dist                          # Generated folder.
+├── build                         # Generated folder.
 |   ├── assets
 |   ├── css
 |   └── js
+├── dist                          # Were you'll find the version you'll publish.
 ├── src
 |   ├── scripts
 |   |   ├── prefabs               # Put all your "prefabs" in that folder...